Amdanom ni · About

 One supply chain.

-Hemp Cymru Platform CLG is the operating entity behind this site.
-The Hemp Growers Co-operative and Hemp Processing & Trading Ltd are in formation — their legal instruments are being developed alongside the first growing season.
+HCO Sir Penfro Limited is the operating entity behind this site.
+The Hemp Growers Co-operative and Hemp Processing & Trading Ltd are in formation.
+Their legal instruments are being developed alongside the first growing season.

 The public-facing entity behind this website.
 Responsible for communications, policy engagement, events, and the network infrastructure that connects farmers, investors, and government.
 This is the entity you are engaging with now.